Why Is My RV's Charging System Boiling My House Batteries?

 Your Battery Temperature Sensor may have gone bad again, but I am also inclined to think that your motorhome's battery charger is sending too high a voltage to your batteries or one of your house batteries has a short in it.
 I am not sure if your motorhome has a panel that shows a digital reading of the voltage going into your house batteries.
 If it does; follow the steps below to see if your house batteries are being overcharged.

-a Note: If the voltage reading was low; it would mean that the battery charger was undercharging the batteries.
+Just a note: If the voltage reading was low; it would mean that the battery charger was undercharging the batteries.

 If the charger is charging properly the first thing I would do is replace the battery temperature sensor.
 Once that is done, I would leave the motorhome plugged in for 5 or 6 hours and see if your house batteries accept and hold the charge.
 If the batteries are holding the charge they should show a reading of around 12.6 volts with the RV unplugged and without any draw on the batteries.
 If the voltage is any lower than that; it means that your house batteries are going bad or are already bad.